aniagaska/aniagaska.github.io/README.md

 ### Hello!

-As nerve wracking as it is to make your own portfolio site, it must happen, so here it is.
+As nerve wracking as it is to make your own site, it must happen, so here it is.

 ### Contact